 Hormones and the Brain

 Your stomach has receptors that send messages to your brain to tell it when you are full.
 Just as it takes a few rings to reach someone on the telephone, the messages between your stomach and brain aren’t instantaneous.
-Your stomach needs anywhere from 10 to 45 minutes to release the hormone cholecystokinin, which signals your brain that you are full, according to an article in the online "Ladies' Home Journal."
+It takes your stomach about 15 minutes to signal your pancreas to release the hormone cholecystokinin, which signals your brain that you are full.
 If you are eating too quickly, your hormones may not be signaling that you are full.

 For some, eating slowly and mindfully isn’t enough to create a feeling of fullness after a meal.
 This is because their bodies do not properly use the hormone leptin, which is associated with feelings of fullness and pleasure after eating, according to Harvard Health Publications.
 Normally, leptin interacts with your brain after a meal, and your brain sends a signal to stop eating.
 If you experience leptin resistance, your body may not accurately interpret the signals for feelings of fullness.
 As a result, you may not feel full after you have finished eating.
 Speak with your doctor if you are unsure whether your body is using leptin or digestion-related hormones properly.